tomtseng/dynamic-connectivity-hdt/README.md

 ## References

-J. Holm, K. de Lichtenberg, and M. Thorup.
-Poly-logarithmic deterministic fully-dynamic algorithms for connectivity, minimum spanning tree, 2-edge, and biconnectivity. _J.
-ACM_, 48(4), 2001.
+Jacob Holm, Kristian de Lichtenberg, and Mikkel Thorup.
+Poly-logarithmic deterministic fully-dynamic algorithms for connectivity, minimum spanning tree, 2-edge, and biconnectivity. _Journal of the ACM_, 48(4):723–760, 2001.